 Employ static type checking code in areas involving multiple inheritance.

-Only use multiple inheritance that is linearizable by the C3 algorithm.
+Only use multiple inheritance that is linearizable by the MRO algorithm.

 Use __mro__ as an aid during development and during maintenance to help obtain the desired class hierarchies and verify linearity.